ikolokotronis/mini-games/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-You could use this as a place to learn more about python or just to try out the games.
+You could use this as a place to learn more about python (by inspecting the game codes) or just to try out the games.

 <p align="right">(<a href="#top">back to top</a>)</p>